raftAtGit/Chainvayler/README.md

 ```
 In this case, the first 40153 transactions are loaded from the disk, next 28926 are retrieved from the network.

 __Note:__ When replication is enabled, most of the time pods recover successfully after a kill/restart cycle.
-But still sometimes they cannot properly connect to Hazelcast cluster or some of the initial transactions get lost.
+But still sometimes they cannot properly connect to Hazelcast cluster.
 Not sure if this is a misconfuguration by myself or Hazelcast is not bullet proof.

-__Important__: Do not kill writer pods with `-9` switch before they are completed.
-This will hang the whole system.
-See [clean shutdown](#clean-shutdown) for details.

 ### [Running the sample locally](#bank-sample-run-local)